 ANAB was chosen because it is an internationally recognized accreditation organization, it is an International Accreditation Forum Mutual Recognition Arrangement Signatory and, currently, is the only accreditation organization for process/management system certifiers based in the United States.

-A: Under the PS-Prep™ Program and with direction of DHS, ANAB will be responsible for developing the accreditation process, accrediting qualified third parties to carry out the certification process, and overseeing the certification process.
+A: Under the PS-Prep™ Program and with direction of DHS, ANAB is responsible for developing the accreditation process, and accrediting qualified third parties to carry out the certification process and overseeing the certification process.

 Q: Did DHS seek recommendations for standards to adopt?

 A: Yes.
 DHS published a notice in the Federal Register on December 24, 2008, describing the implementation of the program and to seek recommendations from the public regarding the private sector preparedness standards that DHS should adopt, both initially and over time.

 After reviewing the responses to the December 24, 2008, notice, DHS published a notice in the Federal Register in October 2009 which proposed the adoption of three standards for use in the program and sought public comment.

 DHS considered the comments gathered in the response to the October 2009 Federal Register notice and found that there were no significant concerns expressed about the adoption of any proposed standards.